 Systemic herbicides: They pass through the plant and control weeds by taking the entire plant out, roots and all.
 They’re effective on perennial weeds.

-While some topical post-emergents may show ground-level results within hours, Windbiel-Rojas recommends using systemic products when possible.
+While some topical post-emergents may show ground-level results within hours, Karey Windbiel-Rojas, a turf specialist with the University of California, recommends using systemic products when possible.
 “Systemics get into the whole plant,” she said.

 Liquid herbicides: These may require mixing with water and you need to have some type of sprayer.
 Simple pump or hose-end sprayers are inexpensive.
-You can also easily control spray, and concentrate it onto a troublesome area.
+You can also easily control the spray and concentrate it onto a troublesome area.

-Granular herbicides: These will require a spreader — also a relatively inexpensive piece of lawn equipment.
-With most granules will need a good watering in after application.
+Granular herbicides: Granular post-emergents will require a spreader — also a relatively inexpensive piece of lawn equipment.
+Most granules will need a good watering in after application.

 Dr. Rebecca Grubbs, a turf specialist at Texas A&M University, said it’s up to the user to decide which is best for them.
 “Just make sure you follow the instructions on the label,” Grubbs advised.